Line 5 Eglinton: Right-of-way

+Line 5 Eglinton will mostly run underground for 21 km from Renforth Drive to just east of Don Mills Road, with elevated sections across the Humber River and Black Creek valleys, as well as short at-grade sections at Renforth and Sunnybrook Park.
+East of Don Mills Road, it rises to the surface to continue another 6 km to end at Kennedy station.
+The central section will have 46.6 km of track, including six double crossovers, five mono-directional crossovers and three pocket tracks.
+Additional crossovers for west extension will be located west of Jane station and east of Renforth station.
+When the line is extended further west to Toronto Pearson International Airport, there will be an additional crossover on the west side of Renforth station.
+Both Jane and Renforth stations will have pocket tracks.

 Parts of the surface route will use "green track", that is, track with vegetation growing beside and between the rails.
-Green track will be used between the Brentcliffe Road tunnel portal (western end of the surface route) and Birchmount Road (Birchmount stop in the east end) with paved gaps at intersections, surface stops and the underground Science Centre station.
+Green track will be used between the Brentcliffe Road tunnel portal (western end of the surface route) and Birchmount Road (Birchmount stop in the east end) with paved gaps at intersections, surface stops and the underground Don Valley (formerly Science Centre) station.
 Each section of green track will have irrigation chambers, a water supply, and an energy source for the irrigation system.
 Green track will dampen train sounds, absorb runoff water, reduce ambient temperatures in summer and minimize the spread of dust.

 Surface stops will be located at accessible, signalized intersections, and will have a transparent design for passenger security.
-Platforms will have a sign post bearing the stop's name, a barrier along the road to protect waiting passengers, Presto machines, screens displaying the next vehicle arrival time, platform illumination and covered waiting shelters with benches and a passenger assistance intercom.
+Platforms will have a signpost bearing the stop's name, a barrier along the road to protect waiting passengers, Presto machines, screens displaying the next vehicle arrival time and advertising, platform illumination and covered waiting shelters with benches and a passenger assistance intercom.
 The platforms will be designed for level boarding.